SDE-based Monte Carlo dose calculation for proton therapy validated against Geant4: Methods

 To model the evolution of a proton's trajectory through the configuration space $\mathcal{C}$, we employ an enhanced version of the SDE first introduced in \cite{SDE}.
-We follow the vast majority of physics and nuclear literature, and index our SDE by the inherent `track length' of the sequential proton track that it describes.
+We follow the usual physics and nuclear literature convention and index our SDE by the inherent `track length' of the sequential proton track which it describes.
 We define the dynamic evolution of the configuration variables along a sequential proton track via $(Y_\ell, \ell \ge 0) = ( (\epsilon_\ell, r_\ell, \omega_\ell), \ell\geq 0)$, where $\epsilon_\ell$ is the energy at track length $\ell\in\mathcal{E}$ of the sequential proton track, $r_\ell\in D$ is the position of the sequential proton track at track length $\ell$, and $\omega_\ell\in\mathbb{S}_2$ is its direction of transport.
-The process $Y$ represents the random evolution of a sequential proton track in configuration space ${\mathcal{C}}$.
+The process $Y$ depicts the stochastic evolution of a sequential proton track in configuration space ${\mathcal{C}}$.

-Since our focus is on simulating the sequential proton track, we introduce the evolution of $Y$ in terms of its Euler–-Maruyama approximation, a standard numerical scheme for approximately simulating SDE paths.
+Since our focus is on simulating the sequential proton track, we introduce the evolution of $Y$ in terms of its Euler--Maruyama approximation: a standard numerical scheme for approximately simulating SDE paths.
 We will work on the lattice track lengths $(\ell = \Delta n, n\geq0)$, where $\Delta > 0$ is a small increment of path length.
 The collective evolution of $Y_n : = (E_n, R_n, \Omega_n) := (\epsilon_{\Delta n}, r_{\Delta n}, \Omega_{\Delta n})$, for $n = 0,1,2,\dots$ is governed by

-where: \begin{itemize} \item $B_n$ in an increment of Brownian motion with variance $\Delta$ and the corresponding random term on the right-hand side has been truncated to ensure non-increasing energy while preserving the correct continuous energy loss. \item $\Xi_n$ is the time-$\Delta$ increment of spherical Brownian motion on $\mathbb{S}_2$, simulated via Algorithm 1 of \cite{Mijatovic}.
+where: \begin{itemize} \item $B_n$ in an increment of Brownian motion with variance $\Delta$ and the corresponding random term on the right-hand side has been truncated to ensure non-increasing energy while preserving the correct continuous energy loss. \item $\Xi_n(m(Y_{n}))$ is the time-$\Delta$ increment of spherical Brownian motion on $\mathbb{S}_2$ with volatility \(m(Y_{n})\), simulated via Algorithm 1 of \cite{Mijatovic}.
 It models the aggregate effect of small scattering events on the direction of the proton. \item $(u_n, D_n)$ takes value $(0, (0, 0, 0))$ with probability $1 - e^{- \Delta (\sigma_{\rm ne}(Y_n) + \sigma_{\rm e}(Y_n))}$, and otherwise is sampled from the mixture distribution

 The former case corresponds to the absence of a large scattering event in the track length increment, while the latter corresponds to either an elastic ($u_n = 0$) or inelastic ($u_n \in (0, 1]$) scattering event. \end{itemize}